Kobedm27/GGCMI-validation/README.md

-# Global Gridded Crop Models Underestimate Yield Losses from Climatic Extremes
+# Global Gridded Crop Models underestimate yield losses from climatic extremes

 This repository contains the code, data, and figures supporting the paper: